 Second, sharing episode ideas makes the podcaster’s job easier.
 It shows that you did your research and you know what topics they didn’t talk about too much.
-Plus, you save the podcaster time.
+You also save the podcaster time.
 It’s a win-win situation.

 Third, you show the host you know what you’re talking about.
-By telling them all the important and relevant information about you, they can understand why you are a perfect fit for their channel.
-So, share why you’re a good guest, share your credentials, and the experience in your niche.
+When you tell them all the important and relevant information about you, they can understand why you are a perfect fit for their channel.
+So, share why you’re a good guest, share your credentials, and highlight the experience you have in your niche.

-I recently came across your article (post, podcast) about marketing transformation (include a link), which resonated with me a lot as I had been through a couple of those myself.
+I recently came across your article (post, podcast) about marketing transformation (include a link), which resonated with me a lot as I have been through a couple of those myself.

 Just in the last two years, I had to completely re-do the way our in-house marketing team works and managed to increase our ARR by 200%.

 When reading your article, I had a lot of ideas that I would be glad to share with your audience.
-So they can avoid my mistakes and that would make their road much easier.
+This way, they can avoid the mistakes I made.
+That would make their road much easier.

-Let’s schedule a call and I would tell you what golden nuggets I could share with you and your audience through your podcast.
+Let’s schedule a call so that I can give you an idea of you what golden nuggets I can share with you and your audience through your podcast.

-Do not take it word for word.
+Do not use this word for word.
 But you get the idea.
-Personal, respectful and to the point.
+Personal, respectful, and to the point.

 Review My Product

-Almost all of us had doubts about the credibility of reviews we found on the Internet at some point.
+Almost all of us have had doubts about the credibility of reviews we found on the Internet at some point.
 Many stories about brands using bots to write positive reviews about themselves infuriated a lot of people.
-And for a good reason – their trust was deceived.
+And with good reason – their trust was violated.

 How does this work?

-Simply put, this approach is addressed for those blogs that review products and apps.
+This approach is reserved for those blogs that review products and apps.